Z8264/frontend-developer-roadmap/README.md

-> Frontend Developer Roadmap In 2020
+# Frontend Developer Roadmap In 2020

+> As a front-end development engineer, I try to share my growing experience.
+I will keep an eye on the development of new technologies and keep abreast of them.
+If you think that these can be improved in anyway, please do suggest.

 ## 🔥 Modern Front-End Developer